johnrsibert/JonzPandemic/index.md

 ##### Deaths vs Cases
 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFR_all_0000.png)
 Relationship between reported cases and reported deaths for the most populous counties in the United States.
-The number counties makes it difficult to differentiate the complete history of a single county hidden in the mess of colored dots.
+The number counties makes it difficult to differentiate the complete history of a single county from the mess of colored dots.
-Nevertheless the general trend of the swam of points converges to a mortality rates between 1% and 2%.
+Nevertheless the general trend of the swarm of points converges to a mortality rates between 1% and 2%.